swiftlang/swift-evolution/proposals/0380-if-switch-expressions.md

   else -> fatalError()
 ```

 However, this then poses an issue when evolving to multi-statement branches.
-Unlike with `switch`, these would require introducing braces, leaving a combination of both braces _and_ a "this is an expresion" sigil:
+Unlike with `switch`, these would require introducing braces, leaving a combination of both braces _and_ a "this is an expression" sigil:

 ```swift
 let x =